kkredit/gvsu-acs/web_development/notes/01-readings.md

 From 62 to 829 servers.

 1. What does it mean for HTTP to be a "stateless" protocol?

+Every request-response pair is independent.
+The server does not track or make assumptions about the state of the client.
+This does not mean that the server itself does not have state.
+It also is referring to its level of abstraction only--TCP connections have state, but that is unrelated to HTTP state.

 1. What is responsive web design?

+Responsive web design means making a web page that automatically suits itself to whatever environment that renders it.
+If it is a small screen with a touch interface, reduce the number of columns and increase the click hit-box, for example.
+It makes it so that you don't need separate mobile and desktop webistes.

+1. What is a Progressive Web App?

+TODO TODO TODO

+1. What is the difference between a URI and a URL?

+A URI is a Uniform Resource Identifier, while a URL is a ..
+Locator.
+The historical difference is that a URL includes the means for acquiring the object identified by the URI--that is, it includes the protocol.
+URLs are then a subset of URIs.
+Due to the mass confusion on the subject, recent RFCs have declared URI and URL to be synonymous.